tylerwray/me/src/pages/blog/rich-md-code-snippets.md

 ---
-title: Beautifully Rich Markdown Code Snippets
+title: Rich Markdown Code Snippets
-description: This is how I created the code snippets on my blog with MDX and prism-react-render.
+description: I've recently spent a good amount of time (probably too much) customizing the code snippets on my blog here to my exact liking.
+There's much more I want to do, but I'm really proud of how they turned out and I want to share with you how I created them!
+layout: ../../layouts/BlogLayout.astro
 tags:
   - gatsby
   - mdx